Updated September 2, 2024

 - They provide a platform for further innovation, opening new opportunities.

-- Internet users who want their own name aren't forced to employ social media.
+- Internet users who want their own name aren't coerced to employ social media.

 - They level the Internet playing field by opening the Internet for